 McCormack RG, Lopez CA. Commonly encountered fractures in sports medicine.
 In: Miller MD, Thompson SR, eds.
 DeLee and Drez's Orthopaedic Sports Medicine.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 13.

 Smith MS. Metatarsal fractures.
-In: Eiff PM, Hatch R, eds.
-Fracture Management for Primary Care.
+In: Eiff MP, Hatch R, eds.
+Fracture Management for Primary Care, Updated Edition.
 3rd ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 15.
+Philadelphia, PA: Elsevier Saunders; 2018:chap 15.